Quantum computer-aided design: digital quantum simulation of quantum processors: Results

 \subsection{Single-transmon quantum simulation}

-We consider a flux tunable transmon consisting of a two-junction SQUID loop with Josephson energy $E_\text{J}/h = 20\,\text{GHz}$, where $h$ is the Planck constant, and capacitance $C_\text{sh}+C_\textrm{J} = 91\,\text{fF}$ (see \figref{fig:single_transmon_VQD}(a)).
-The Josephson energy can be tuned by an external flux $\Phi_{\textrm{ext}}$ threading the SQUID and the system is described by the Hamiltonian, Eq.~(\ref{eq:one-qubit}).
+We consider a flux tunable transmon consisting of a two-junction SQUID loop with Josephson energy $E_\text{J}/h = 20\,\text{GHz}$ per junction, where $h$ is the Planck constant, and capacitance $C_\text{sh}+C_\textrm{J} = 91\,\text{fF}$.
+The ratio of the Josephson and capacitive energy is $E_\text{J}/E_\text{C} =94.0$, where $E_\text{C} = e^2 /2(C_{\textrm{sh}}+ C_{\textrm{J}})$.
+A circuit diagram of the transmon is shown in \figref{fig:single_transmon_VQD}(a).
+The effective Josephson energy can be tuned by an external flux $\Phi_{\textrm{ext}}$ threading the SQUID and the system is described by the Hamiltonian in \eqref{eq:chain} with $M=1$.
 From numerical diagonalization, we determine that four data qubits accurately represent the low-lying states of one multilevel transmon.
 The four lowest eigenenergies obtained from numerically exact diagonalization are shown in \figref{fig:single_transmon_VQD}(c).